AUSTRALIAN REDCROSS LIFEBLOOD (LIFEBLOOD)CASE STUDY

 c.
 External Research & University Collaboration

-The consultation methodology was co-designed by the university, the national health provider, and Lilian.
+The consultation methodology was co-designed by the university, Lifeblood, and Lilian.
 An evidence-informed rubric identified priority communities.
 The university conducted:

 • 50 in-depth interviews with individuals from multicultural communities